-- an opening segment from 9:00 to 9:30, featuring statements by the 74th President of the General Assembly, the Secretary-General, the Director General of the World Health Organization, the President of the World Bank Group, and an eminent high-level champion of UHC
+- Opening segment from 9:30 a.m. to 9:30 a.m., in the Trusteeship Council Chamber, featuring statements by the 74th President of the General Assembly, the Secretary-General, the Director General of the World Health Organization, the President of the World Bank Group, and an eminent high-level champion of UHC

 The UN High-Level Meeting on UHC will be organized under the direction of the President of the UN General Assembly (PGA), in close consultation with the World Health Organization.
 The UN HLM preparatory process, including the multi-stakeholder hearing, is additionally supported by contributions from UHC2030 and other relevant initiatives.

 H.E.
-Ms. Katalin Annamária Bogyay, Permanent Representative of Hungary to the UN and H.E.
+Mr. Kaha Imnadze, Permanent Representative of Georgia to the UNand H.E.
 Mr. Vitavas Srivihok, Permanent Representative of Thailand to the UN, have been selected as the UNHLM co-facilitators.
 They have a critical role in the UNHLM preparations and will chair key discussions and negotiations.

 Previous UN HLM’s have been attended by Heads of State, Government Ministers, UN Secretary-General and other UN leaders, civil society, community representatives, the private sector, UN Ambassadors, researchers, academics, parliamentarians, and other relevant partners.

 Member States are encouraged to participate at the highest possible level, preferably at the level of Heads of State and Government.
 Observers of the General Assembly and other stakeholders should also be represented at the highest possible level.